X

 Prerequisites: None, but the course assumes some familiarity with technical tools and processes.

-Who should take this course: Beginning to intermediate practitioners who understand basic DevOps concepts but want to get started building a CI/CD pipeline.
+Who should take this course: Beginner to intermediate practitioners who understand basic DevOps concepts but want to go a little bit deeper, particularly in a Linux environment.

 4. Kubernetes: Getting Started

 Course details: The Kubernetes: Getting Started course introduces Kubernetes at a high level, including what it does and how to administer it.
 You'll learn why a good container orchestration engine is necessary and why Kubernetes is the one to use.
-From there you will learn what Pods are and how to use them.
-Although this free course doesn't focus on DevOps specifically, it can be useful for DevOps engineers who need a fast way to learn about Kubernetes.
+From there, you will learn what Pods are and how to use them.
+Although this free course doesn't focus specifically on DevOps, it can be useful for DevOps engineers who need a quick way to learn about Kubernetes.

 Who should take this course: DevOps engineers, developers, administrators or anyone interested in learning about Kubernetes.

-Prerequisites: Basic understanding of YAML syntax, Linux commands, Docker, containers; Google Cloud is a plus but not mandatory.
+Prerequisites: Basic understanding of YAML syntax, Linux commands, Docker and containers.
+Google Cloud is a plus, but not mandatory.

 Duration: Five sections with 13 lectures running just under four hours.